broomc425/ruby-project-guidelines-seattle-web-030920/README.md

 I ran into two bugs I am still trying to fix.

 1. Printing player names to users player watchlist.
-Currently it only prints out NBA.
-I added this a safeguard to show my theory.
+Currently it only prints API specific player_id.

 2. Entering a season for a player in which that player did not play in will give you an error message forcing you to restart app by running ruby bin/run.rb.

 License